-The student must schedule the comprehensive examination with the MS CEP Degree Coordinator and the Graduate College.
-The comprehensive examination will include questions based on the RCEP examination.
-Comprehensive examinations will be designed and evaluated by a committee of graduate faculty who has primary responsibility for teaching graduate level coursework.
+The student must schedule the comprehensive examination with the MS CEP Degree Coordinator The comprehensive examination will include questions based on ACSM'S Certified Clinical Exercise Physiologist.
+Comprehensive examinations will be designed and evaluated by a committee of graduate faculty who has the primary responsibility for teaching graduate level coursework in the degree program.
 The committee will include a minimum of three faculty members, including the MS CEP Degree Coordinator.
-The exam will be graded by members of the MS CEP Program Committee.
+The exam will is online and will be proctored by the degree coordinator, Dr. Donna Cataldo.
 Students must receive a score of at least 80% on the exam to graduate.